CIDARLAB/3DuF/README.md

 # 3DuF
-Create molds for microfluidic devices using your FDM 3D Printer.
+Create molds for microfluidic devices with  your 3D Printer.

+## Before you print
+---
-### Gather materials:
+### Gather materials
 You should be able to get everything you need for less than $1,000, and a lot less if you have access to a 3D printer already.

 1. FDM 3D Printer -- We use the [Printrbot Simple Metal](http://printrbot.com/product-category/3d-printers/simple-metal/) beacuse it's cheap, hackable, and supports easy nozzle changes.
 We got ours from [Amazon](http://amzn.com/B00IYC60IM) and modded it with a [heated bed](http://printrbot.com/shop/simple-metal-heated-bed/), an [ATX power supply](http://printrbot.com/shop/atx-power-supply/), and a [.2mm nozzle](http://printrbot.com/shop/tip-6-pack/) to improve bed adhesion and device resolution, respectively.